-Make this simple homemade microwavable rice heating pad in under 5 minutes, no sewing required.
-Perfect for sore muscles or warming up from the cold!
+Make this simple no-sew homemade rice heating pad in under 5 minutes.
+A microwavable heating pad is perfect for sore muscles or warming up from the cold!

 If you have little ones running around, chances are you have at least a few pairs of these adorable little baby leg warmers sitting in a drawer.
 While culling our collection recently, I was brainstorming for ideas on how to repurpose them.
 Not coming up with anything, I tossed them into the donate box.

 Later that day, my daughter was looking for our rice heating pad for a strained muscle, and I remembered that I had to throw it away after it took an unfortunate dip in the bathroom sink (courtesy of one ornery 6-year-old boy)…

 Needing to make a new microwavable heating pad in a hurry, it dawned on me that those old baby leg warmers might make a pretty fantastic substitute for the fancier pattern that I’ve used in the past.
 At this point, I didn’t really want to drag out the sewing machine, but I thought that maybe with a little baker’s twine, I could create a no-sew homemade heating pad.

 So I dug a few of the leg warmers back out of the donate box and got to work…

 DIY Rice Heating Pad Supplies

 Chances are you have most of the supplies to make these rice heating pads on hand already.